shawnmckinney/py-fortress/README.md

     "dn": "cn=Manager,dc=example,dc=com",
     ```

+5. Set the structure in DIT:
+    ```
+    ...
+    "dit": {
+       "suffix": "dc=example,dc=com",
+       "users": "ou=People,dc=example,dc=com",
+       "roles": "ou=Roles,dc=example,dc=com",
+       "perms": "ou=Perms,dc=example,dc=com"
+    },
+    ...
+    ```
+    *if in doubt what these should be use the defaults*

-5. Save and exit
+6. Save and exit

-6. Prepare your terminal for execution of python3.
+7. Prepare your terminal for execution of python3.
 From the main dir of the git repo:
     ```
     pyvenv env
     . env/bin/activate